zakmoCA/Command-line-Pomodoro-Timer/README.md

     git clone https://github.com/zakmoCA/ZakeriyaMohamed_T1A3.git

-Once the repository has been cloned locally to your machine, enter the following command in the root directory of the repository, it will add the appropriate execute persmissions.
+Once the repository has been cloned locally to your machine, change to the root directory as follows.

+    cd ZakeriyaMohamed_T1A3

+Now that you are in the root directory, enter the following command, it will add the appropriate execute persmissions.

     chmod +x setup.sh